Free Traffic vs Gatekeeper Traffic

 Most people talk about free traffic and mean free as in free beer, not free press.

-Many people assume that search engine optimization is about free traffic while paid traffic is about buying ads on Google and elsewhere.
+Most people assume that search engine optimization (SEO) is about free (unpaid) traffic.

 The Google Gates

-Likewise your visitors have to cross the gate and are left through by the gatekeeper Google.
-Google looks at
+Likewise your visitors have to cross the gate and are let through by the gatekeeper Google.

 1. who they are